 The second thing you will notice about Bear Lake is its intense, deep, blue color.
 The unique color is because of the reflection of the limestone deposits in the lake.
 It is surrounded by low forested mountains to the east and west, wet marshland to the north, and the cottonwoods flatlands to the south.
 Many boaters and fisherman come to the lake every year.
 Fishing in the lake includes cutthroats, rainbows, mackinaw, and whitefish.

 The Bear Lake Valley was first inhabited by the Shoshone Indians and other Native Americans.
 It was originally called Black Bear Lake by Donald Mackenzie.
 He was an explorer for the North West Fur Company who discovered the lake in 1819.
 The name was later changed to Bear Lake.
 There were many mountain men, including Jedediah Smith and Jim Bridger, who met on the south shore of Bear Lake with Native Americans to swap goods and stories.
-This was the beginning of the mountain man rendezvous which still continues to this day in mid-September on Rendezvous Beach.
-It is from these trappers that Bear Lake received its well deserved reputation for cold temperatures and harsh winters.
+This was the beginning of the mountain man rendezvous which still continues to this day in the middle of September on Rendezvous Beach every year.
+It is from these trappers that Bear Lake received its well deserved reputation for very cold temperatures and harsh winters.

-Thomas Pegleg Smith, an ex-mountain man, had the first permanent settlement.
+Thomas Pegleg Smith, a mountain man, had the first permanent settlement.
 During the 1840s, he set up a trading post to provide supplies to the emigrants on the famous Oregon Trail.
 The first pioneers settled in the valley in 1863.
 This group was led by Charles C. Rich.
-The county now bears his name and its highpoint is unofficially named after Jim Bridger.
+The county now bears his name and its highpoint is now officially named after Jim Bridger.
 The town of St. Charles would also be named after Rich as well as the nearby canyon and mountain.
 He told a story about a Bear Lake monster that lived in the lake.
 He later admitted to making it all up but people continue to report sightings today.